stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 ## Backup

-This section will demonstrate managing a backup of a MySQL instance of the `prod` namespace from the `dev` namespace.
+In this section, we are going to backup a MySQL database from the `prod` namespace.
+We are going to use `backup` namespace for our backup resources.

 ### Deploy Sample MySQL Database